kkruecke/cplus-documentation/notes/variadic-templates.rst

 Variadic Function Template
 --------------------------

-`Parameter pack(since C++11) <https://en.cppreference.com/w/cpp/language/parameter_pack>`_ explains that "A variadic function template can be called with any number of function arguments (the template arguments are deduced through template argument deduction):"
+`Parameter pack(since C++11) <https://en.cppreference.com/w/cpp/language/parameter_pack>`_ explains that "A variadic function template can be called with any number of function arguments (the template arguments are deduced through template argument deduction)":

 .. code-block:: cpp